 According to Barbara Mommen, CEO for the Maputo Corridor Logistics Initiative (MCLI):-

-• Motorists whose cars are still financed by the bank need to get an authorisation and insurance repatriation confirmation from the same bank before attempting to cross the border.
+- Motorists whose cars are still financed by the bank need to get an authorisation and insurance repatriation confirmation from the same bank before attempting to

 “These individuals are fraudsters and should be avoided.
 No fees are payable on either side of the border for the completion of documents,” she said.